Health Benefits of Kabuli Chana, Shares Dietician Avni Kaul

 Table of Contents

 When one talks of versatile foods, chickpeas or Kabuli Chana might not be the first thing that comes to your mind.
 However, this plant-based food packs a rich nutritional wallop and adds flavor to multiple savory dishes.
-Delhi’s leading Dietitian Avni Kaul explains why Kabuli Chanas are so good for you — and the specific health benefits they provide through this blog.
+Delhi’s leading Dietician Avni Kaul explains why Kabuli Chanas are so good for you — and the specific health benefits they provide through this blog.

 What are chickpeas (Kabuli Chana)